Patients often hear numbers – like 2, 3, or 4 – being said aloud during their dental cleanings.

 Common 4mm Pockets

 Our hygienists report that it’s common to have 4mm pockets on the bottom, tongue-side of teeth – especially if the patient still has his or her wisdom teeth.
-If this happens, I recommend patients spend extra time gently brushing this area of the mouth and thoroughly flossing.
+If this happens, I recommend patients spend alternatives to tamoxifen extra time gently brushing this area of the mouth and thoroughly flossing.
 The extra effort can go a long way in shoring up those deep pockets, making them 2mm or 3mm again.

 Also see: Add Years to Your Life by Flossing